techidaily/site-facebook/source/_posts/analyzing-oculus-quests-user-anonymity-meta-or-fb.md

  Oculus still exists as an entity and does Meta’s VR software development.
 When they were their own company, there was such a thing as an “Oculus account” required to sign into the headsets.
 Some kind of account is necessary to do things like buy and manage apps, after all.
 However, Meta retired the Oculus account in lieu of a Facebook login requirement.

- Seeing the problems above, including vocal pushback from users, Meta[stopped requiring a Facebook login](https://www.meta.com/help/accounts/?utm%5Fsource=www.bing.com&utm%5Fmedium=dollyredirect) in August 2022\.
+ Seeing the problems above, including vocal pushback from users, Meta [stopped requiring a Facebook login](https://www.meta.com/help/accounts/?utm%5Fsource=www.bing.com&utm%5Fmedium=dollyredirect) in August 2022\.
 Instead, they need a “Meta account.”
 But, if Meta owns Facebook, isn’t having a Meta account at least as bad as having a Facebook account from a privacy perspective?

  Some argue that there’s no real difference between using a Meta account and using a Facebook account from a privacy perspective.
 Others believe that the Meta account requirement is better than a Facebook account requirement.
 Trying to decide who’s right is less rewarding than presenting both sides of the discussion.